ntustison/LAMNrFlows/Manuscript/intro.md

 [@croitoru2023diffusion_vision_survey].
-TarFlow (Transformer Autoregressive Flow) shows that normalizing flows can achieve state-of-the-art image likelihoods and diffusion-comparable sample quality using autoregressive Transformers and a few key training protocols [@zhai2024tarflow].
+TarFlow (Transformer Autoregressive Flow) shows that normalizing flows can achieve state-of-the-art image likelihoods and diffusion-comparable sample quality using autoregressive transformers and a few key training protocols [@zhai2024tarflow].
 STARFlow builds on this with a scalable latent-space design and guidance mechanisms, reporting competitive high-resolution synthesis (class-conditional and text-conditional) that explicitly benchmarks against diffusion while retaining exact likelihood